eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 The application then requests the SM ID from that AAS endpoint and uses this SM ID to get the SM endpoint from the SM Registry.
 From that SM endpoint, the user can request the SME, which contains the required value.

-![Sequence of data flow through AAS infrastructure](fig/aas-sequenz.svg)
+{% include image.html file="blog/2024-02-15-integrating-ditto-ass-basyx/aas-sequenz.svg" alt="Sequence of data flow through AAS infrastructure" max-width=1000 %}
 *Figure 2: Sequence of data flow through AAS infrastructure*

 If you want to dig deeper into the specifics of the AAS, you might want to consult  the [AAS Reading Guide](https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/AAS-ReadingGuide_202201.html), a document helping the interested reader to navigate through the available material.